-Examples of Augmented Products
+Examples of augmented products

 - Updates.
 They are common among online services and software products.
 Users are offered free and timely updates to their products since the chances that they will buy them then are low.

 - Free samples.
 They are popular both online and offline.
-Cosmetics stores usually give clients free samples if they spend a certain amount of money on their purchase.
+Cosmetics stores usually give their clients free samples if they spend a certain amount of money on their purchase.

 Now that you know the benefits of product augmentation, think about additional value you can bring to your customers.